hapijs/yar/README.md

 Starting with Hapi 12 the `request.session` placeholder was removed.
 The guidance from Hapi maintainer Eran Hammer was for this and similar modules to move data storage away from request.session and use a more unique location.
 So, starting in 6.x.x the yar storage has been moved to `request.yar`.
 All the functionality remains the same, but it just lives in a different location.
 I apologize in advance for the inconvenience this may cause but updating your code should be fairly straight forward.

-## Upgrading to 4.x.x and greater

-Please note that version 4.x has a small breaking change.
-This probably doesn't affect most people, but it's worth noting.
-In version 3.x if a cookie was invalid, either due to corruption or change in encryption password, the server would respond with a HTTP 400 error.
-Starting in 4.x the default settings avoid this and instead silently drop the invalid cookie.
-This is probably the desired behavior, but since it's different you should be aware of it when upgrading.

 ## Usage

 The ***yar*** [hapi](https://github.com/hapijs/hapi) plugin adds session support - a persistant state across multiple browser